iagoleal/iagoleal.github.io/content/posts/cuts.md

 For it to work, we will have to suppose (by now) that we have access to some oracle capable of both evaluating a function and calculating a tight cut for it.
 This is not cheating though,
-because in section [cuts-from-derivatives] we will learn how to write such an oracle.
+because in section [Cuts from Derivatives] we will learn how to write such an oracle.

 We begin with a constant cut approximation[^unconstrained-lp] $\tilde{f}_0$ of $f$ everywhere equal to a initial lower bound.